-(NOK million) 31.12.2020 31.12.2019
+(NOK million) 31.12.2021 31.12.2020

-Own funds 49,000 46,913
+Own funds 52 098 49 000

-Solvency capital requirement 29,605 26,711
+Solvency capital requirement 29 800 29 605

-Solvency margin 177,7 % 175.6 %
+Solvency margin 174,8 % 177,7 %

-When own funds of NOK 49.0 billion are compared against the capital requirement of NOK 29.6 billion, Storebrand has a solvency margin of 178 % (176%).
-The minimum regulatory requirement is 100% solvency margin under normal operating conditions.
+When own funds of NOK 52.1 billion are

+compared against the capital requirement

+of NOK 29.8 billion, Storebrand has a

+solvency margin of 175 % (178%).
+The

+minimum regulatory requirement is 100%

+solvency margin under normal operating

+conditions.
 Storebrand has set a goal for solvency margin to exceed 150%.

-Storebrand Livsforsikring AS, Storebrand Forsikring AS and Storebrand Helseforsikring AS in Norway, SPP Pension & Försäkring AB in Sweden and Euroben in Ireland, calculates solvency at company level (solo) and publicise a Solvency and Financial Condition Report.
+Storebrand Livsforsikring AS, Storebrand Forsikring AS and Storebrand Helseforsikring AS in Norway, SPP Pension & Försäkring AB in Sweden, calculates solvency at company level (solo) and publicise a Solvency and Financial Condition Report.
 Storebrand Bank ASA, Storebrand Asset Management AS and other subsidiaries regulated under CRD IV report in accordance with the requirements for these companies.
 All subsidiaries satisfy the capital adequacy requirements under relevant regulations and meet internal solvency targets.